 Frequently asked questions

-Memorial jewelry carry a tangible piece of a loved one, something that represents their physical presence.
+Memorial jewelry carries a tangible piece of a loved one, something that represents their physical presence.
 Through my inlay techniques, I can subtly incorporate cremated ashes, hair, even fur or breast milk into the piece.

 Although rings are often chosen for memorial jewelry, I can also design pendants/necklaces, bracelets, earrings, and memorial coins.